CS6704-VT/Course/Project/Proposal.md

     * a _conclusion_ on how your proposed project relates to the class theme;
     * and _references_ to for appropriate citations.

+The proposal document will be graded according to [this rubric](../resources/rubrics/proposal.pdf).

 ### Due: Feb 9, 11:59pm